sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

-Call by value
+Pass by value
 ---------------

-Java uses **Call by Value** when it passes arguments to methods.
+Java uses **pass by Value** when it passes arguments to methods.
 This means that a copy of the value in the argument is saved in the parameter variable.
 If the parameter variable changes its value inside the method, the original value outside the method is not changed.  **It is generally not a good idea to change the